 successful and Frank was soon considered the largest property owner in the county.

-personally superintended her large herd of Holstein and Jersey cattle and “makes a high grade of creamery butter”.
-She was affiliated with the
+superintended her large herd of Holstein and Jersey cattle and “makes a high grade of creamery butter”.
+She was affiliated with the agriculture

-Great World’s Fair, The Columbia Exposition, scheduled to open in 1893.
-The Exposition promised to be the Greatest World’s Fair up to that
+World’s Fair, The Columbia Exposition, scheduled to open in 1893.
+The Exposition promised to be the Greatest World’s Fair up to that time.
+The

-her appointment she was described as a “Woman of untiring energy and finds time to attend to the social duties of life without neglecting some
+appointment she was described as a “Woman of untiring energy and finds time to attend to the social duties of life without neglecting some of

 Florence was appointed by the Governor of Tennessee to also serve on the World’s Fair commission.